-12 ISA (UK) 706 (Revised June 2016), Emphasis of Matter Paragraphs and Other Matter Paragraphs in the Independent Auditor's Report.

-through the use of Emphasis of Matter paragraphs and Other Matter paragraphs when the auditor considers it necessary to do so.
+A8.
+ISA (UK) 706 (Revised June 2016)12 establishes mechanisms for auditors of financial statements of all entities to include additional communication in the auditor's report through the use of Emphasis of Matter paragraphs and Other Matter paragraphs when the auditor considers it necessary to do so.
 In such cases, these paragraphs are presented separately from the Key Audit Matters section in the auditor's report.
 When a matter has been determined to be a key audit matter, the use of such paragraphs is not a substitute for the description of the individual key audit matter in accordance with paragraph 13.13 ISA (UK) 706 (Revised June 2016) provides further guidance on the relationship between key audit matters and Emphasis of Matter paragraphs in accordance with that ISA (UK).14